Current lab group(2014-2015)

 Chandler Navara, MS student co-advised with Dr. Amber Rice (Dept of Biology)

-Thesis topic: Effects of Hybridization and Habitat Choice on Reproductive Success and Blood Parasite Infection Levels of Black-capped and Carolina Chickadees
+Thesis topic: The Effects of Interspecific Interactions on Reproductive Success of Carolina Chickadees (Poecile carolinensis).

 Maura Sullivan, PhD candidate